-- If an STA employee is (at risk of being) absent due to sickness, they are entitled to advice and counselling. - The sector has made provisions for this purpose, which the employee may make use of free of charge.
-More information is available at www.volandis.nl.
+- If the employee is (at risk of being) absent due to sickness, they are entitled to advice and counselling. - The sector has made provisions for this purpose, which the employee may make use of free of charge.
+More information is available at www.volandis.nl. - Parties to the CA advise employers to discuss workload and other forms of psychosocial work stress, both in discussions with the works council and in individual discussions between employer and employee.